francois/cliaws/README.txt

 == FEATURES/PROBLEMS:

 * Amazon keys are read from the environment only.
-They environment keys must be named:  AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+The environment keys must be named:  AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 * Minimal amount of error checking is done.
 Check the command's status after each call.